edwinzhng/memory/README.md

 The Game uses both the Card and Display classes and holds all of the core game logic including matching, scoring and handling user input.
 To keep track of the already seen cards for scoring, I used a hash map and stored the card values along with their location.

+I also created files for Enums and constants that are reused throughout classes to keep things consistent and easily modifiable.

 ## Language and Libraries

 I chose to use Python mainly because it is easy to use and I am comfortable with it.
 It also has a plethora of useful libraries that I was able to use for this project.
 For displaying the game on the command line, I used the `blessed` library which is based off of `curses` and provides a simple but flexible API for creating nice command line displays.
 I also used `colorama` to display colored text.

-For testing, I used Pytest since it provides all of the my required testing functionality and has good documentation, and makes it easy to setup test fixtures and functions.
+I used `nose` as my test runner since it extends the built-in Python `unittest` framework, has good documentation, and makes it easy to setup test classes and functions.

-For the ASCII text, I used `patorjk`'s [Text to Ascii Art Generator](http://patorjk.com/software/taag) and borrowed the nice elephant drawing from http://ascii.co.uk/art/elephant.
+For the ASCII text, I used `patorjk`'s [Text to Ascii Art Generator](http://patorjk.com/software/taag) and borrowed the nice elephant drawing from http://ascii.co.uk/art/elephant :).